imabby/katacoda-scenarios/docker-basics-images/step5.md

   somevolumename:
 ```

-While anonymous volumes were useful with older versions of Docker (pre 1.9), named ones are the suggested way to go nowadays.
-Host volumes also allow us to specify an existing folder in the host.

-We can mount a volume in read-only mode by appending :ro to the rule, like for the /home folder (we don't want a Docker container erasing our users by mistake).
+Anonymous volumes are rarely used nowadays, named volumes are the recommneded way to go.
+However, host volumes also allow us to specify an existing folder in the host.
+We can also mount volumes in read-only mode by appending :ro to the rule.

 #### Building an Image

-If we have a Dockerfile, we may need to build the image first before runing the container.
+If we have a Dockerfile, we can build the image first before runing the container.
 We can do this using the build keyword:
 ```
 services: